eight04/angular-datetime/README.md

 -----
 * Support `Z` token (timezone).
 * Support `datetime-model=DATE_FORMAT` directive.
 Automatically convert date object into string with DATE_FORMAT.
+	- If multiple inputs refer to same model.
+Their `datetime-model` need to be the same.

 Known issues
 ------------